kerathy/exadata-part1/README.md

 ### The projects below are what I did during my master's degree, so if anyone(except for my university's class project partner) using them for job application or other purposes, please let me know.
-Or you can tell the hr directly, to maintain a fair competitive environment in the united states.
+Or if someone discovers that kind of situation, you can tell the hr directly, to maintain a fair competitive environment in the united states.

 Book Brainiacs (C#, ASP.NET, ADO.NET, Ajax)(Class Project)(Fall 2018)
 •	Designed and implemented shopping cart features.
 Implemented the function for customers to browse books